-LAW 595 ABA LABOR & EMPL LAW COMP (2.00): The ABA Section on Labor and Employment Law created the Annual Employment Litigation Student Trial Advocacy Competition to provide an opportunity
+LAW 595 ABA LABOR & EMPL LAW COMP (2.00): The ABA Section on Labor and Employment Law created the Annual Employment Litigation Student Trial Advocacy Competition to provide an opportunity for students interested in employment law to deal with a realistic case, to practice lawyering skills, and to learn from lawyers who practice in the field.

-LAW 597 CONSTITU LAW MOOT CRT COMPETI (2.00): Write an appellate brief and present oral arguments for the Evans Constitutional Law Moot Court Competiton sponsored by the University of Wisconsin Law School in Madision, Wisconsin.
+LAW 597 CONSTITU LAW MOOT CRT COMPETI (2.00): Write an appellate brief and present oral arguments for the Evans Constitutional Law Moot Court Competition sponsored by the University of Wisconsin Law School in Madision, Wisconsin.
 Prerequisites: Selection of three team members through School of Law's annual consolidated moot court competition.

-LAW 599 INTL ENVIRON MOOT COURT (2.00): Writing memorial (appellate brief) and presenting oral arguments for annual International Environmental Moot Court Competition sponsored by Stetson University College of Law, Gulfport, Florida (Tampa Bay area) Prerequisites: Selection of three team members through School of Law's annual consolidated moot court competition.
+LAW 599 INTL ENVIRON MOOT COURT (2.00): Writing memorial (appellate brief) and presenting oral arguments for annual International Environmental Moot Court Competition sponsored by Stetson University College of Law, Gulfport, Florida (Tampa Bay area)

+Prerequisites: Selection of three team members through School of Law's annual consolidated moot court competition.

-LAW 599A INTER-AMER HUMAN RIGHTS MT CT (2.00): Wrtiing memorial (appellate brief) and presenting oral arguments for an annual International Human Rights Moot Court.
+LAW 599A INTER AMER HUMAN RIGHTS MT CT (2.00): Writing memorial (appellate brief) and presenting oral arguments for an annual International Human Rights Moot Court.
 Prerequisite: Selection of up to three team members through School of Law's annual consolidated moot court competition.

 LAW 600 CIVIL PROCEDURE I (3.00): This course focuses on the process and procedures of a civil lawsuit, from the filing of the complaint through the final appeal.
-The course will provide an introduction to the structure and operation of the state and federal court systems in the United States, and will concentrate on cases brought in the federal courts, conducted pursuant to the Federal Rules of Civil Procedure.
-Topics include pleadings, pre-trial motions, the discovery process, trial by jury, judgments and relief, motions after judgment, and appeals.
+The course will, provide an introduction to the structure and operation of the state and federal court systems in the United States, and will concentrate on cases brought in the federal courts, conducted pursuant to the Federal Rules of Civil Procedure.
+Topics include pleadings, pre trial motions, the discovery process, trial by jury, judgments and relief, motions after judgment, and appeals.
 Prerequisite: None

-LAW 601 CIVIL PROCEDURE II (3.00): This course covers those advanced topics necessary to a complete understanding of the civil litigation process including: personal jurisdiction and venue, federal subject-matter jurisdiction, the substantive law to be applied by the courts (the Erie Doctrine), complex litigation (including joinder of additional claims and parties and class actions) and former adjudication.
+LAW 601 CIVIL PROCEDURE II (3.00): This course covers those advanced topics necessary to a complete understanding of the civil litigation process including: personal jurisdiction and venue, federal subject matter jurisdiction, the substantive law to be applied by the courts (the Erie Doctrine), complex litigation (including joinder of additional claims and parties and class actions) and former adjudication.
 Prerequisite: None

 LAW 602 CONTRACTS I (3.00): This course will present an introduction to the formation of contractual arrangements.
-Among the topics covered will be mutual assent, including offer and acceptance; consideration; promissory estoppel; and the statutes of fraud .
+Among the topics covered will be mutual assent, including offer and acceptance; consideration; promissory estoppel; and the statutes of fraud.
 Prerequisite: None